top of page

 Habitat

-These frogs can be found most commonly in deciduous forests that are near water.
-They may also be found on woodland edges, rock ledges, or around urban or suburban areas.
+These arboreal frogs are most commonly found in deciduous forests.
+They may also be found on rock ledges and around urban or suburban areas.

 Behavior

 This species is solitary and primarily arboreal.
 They can often be seen resting on tree branches or out in the sun during the day.
-Males can be heard calling at night or the late afternoon, however they will respond to loud noises during the day.
-Their bodies are capable of
+It is very common to hear males calling out during the summer.

 Range